Pradeenaik/demo/README.md

 # demo
-This is demo for Git and Github classes
+This is demo for Git and Github classes.